 The Elastic Stack simplifies data ingest, visualization, and reporting.
 Integration with Beats and Logstash makes it easy to process data before indexing into Elasticsearch.
 And Kibana provides real-time visualization of Elasticsearch data as well as UIs for quickly accessing application performance monitoring (APM), logs, and infrastructure metrics data.

-Yes, the open source features of Elasticsearch are free to use under the Apache 2 license.
-Additional free features are available under the Elastic license, and paid subscriptions provide access to support as well as advanced features such as alerting and machine learning.
+Yes, the free and open features of Elasticsearch are free to use under either SSPL or the Elastic License.
+Additional free features are available under the Elastic License, and paid subscriptions provide access to support as well as advanced features such as alerting and machine learning.

 The official distribution of Elasticsearch is available on the Elastic website.

-Elasticsearch is an open source project managed by Elastic.
+Elasticsearch is an free and open project managed by Elastic.
 The code base includes contributions from developers both inside and outside of Elastic.

 Anyone can submit a pull request in the Elasticsearch GitHub repository.
 Elastic conducts a transparent review of all pull requests before merging them into the code base.

-Elasticsearch can be deployed as a hosted, managed service through Elasticsearch Service (available on Amazon Web Services (AWS), Google Cloud Platform (GCP), and Alibaba Cloud), or you can download and install it on your own hardware or in the cloud.
+Elasticsearch can be deployed as a hosted, managed service through Elasticsearch Service (available on Amazon Web Services (AWS), Google Cloud, and Alibaba Cloud), or you can download and install it on your own hardware or in the cloud.
 The Elasticsearch documentation provides instructions for downloading, installing, and configuring Elasticsearch.